 Arkansas, The Natural State is one of the best places to migrate to considering the low cost of living and high quality of life, which includes enormous outdoor activities, job opportunities, and a vibrant arts scene among other things.

 While Arkansas can be a very welcoming and comfortable place for dwellers, it is still a strange place for someone who is moving into the state for the first time.
-Irrespective of the purpose of relocation which could be work, schooling, or vacation, it is just right to try understanding the terrain before diving in.
+Irrespective of the purpose of relocation which could be work, schooling, or vacation, it is just right to try to understand the terrain before diving in.
+This article will be about reasons to move to Arkansas.

 This article highlights some of the perks of living in Arkansas without being biased.
 It is also curated to serve as an eye-opener and give insights into what living in Arkansas may seem like.
 So, if you are planning on moving to Arkansas anytime soon, this article will give some perspectives into what you can expect.